merlinvn/OUCRU-Malaria-Sim-v3.0.2/README.md

 `apt-get install libboost-dev`

 depending on what permissions you have on your system.
-If the above doesn't work for some reason, try installing "libboost-all-dev".
+If the above doesn't work for some reason, try installing `libboost-all-dev`.

 On Mac, you can install the BOOST libraries with HomeBrew.